-A Tier 1 for-profit entity shall apply Tier 1 For-profit Accounting Standards and may not use any RDR concessions in the For-Profit Accounting Standards.
+31 A Tier 1 for-profit entity shall apply Tier 1 For-profit Accounting Standards and may not use any RDR concessions in the For-Profit Accounting Standards.

-- A Tier 2 for-profit entity may elect to apply any or all of the concessions in Tier 2 For-profit Accounting Standards.
-The concessions are indicated by an asterisk () next to the paragraph or an additional RDR paragraph in standards and pronouncements listed in Appendix B. - If a Tier 2 for-profit entity makes any disclosure that is not required under Tier 2 For-profit Accounting Standards, the entity shall make that disclosure in accordance with the relevant standard. - 34 A Tier 2 for-profit entity shall disclose: - (a) that it has elected to report in accordance with Tier 2 For-profit Accounting Standards and has applied disclosure concessions; and - (b) the criteria that establish the entity as eligible to report in accordance with Tier 2 Forprofit Accounting Standards. - Where a Tier 2 for-profit entity has taken advantage of RDR concessions and subsequently ceases to apply one or more of those concessions, the entity shall disclose comparative information in respect of those previously applied disclosure concessions in accordance with NZ IAS 1 Presentation of Financial Statements unless the NZ IFRS requirement does not require comparatives to be presented.
+- 32 A Tier 2 for-profit entity may elect to apply any or all of the concessions in Tier 2 For-profit Accounting Standards.
+The concessions are indicated by an asterisk () next to the paragraph or an additional RDR paragraph in standards and pronouncements listed in Appendix B. Where a Tier 2 entity elects to apply a disclosure concession it shall comply with any RDR paragraphs associated with that concession. - 33 If a Tier 2 for-profit entity makes any disclosure that is not required under Tier 2 For-profit Accounting Standards, the entity shall make that disclosure in accordance with the relevant standard. - 34 A Tier 2 for-profit entity shall disclose: - that it has elected to report in accordance with Tier 2 For-profit Accounting Standards and has applied disclosure concessions; and - the criteria that establish the entity as eligible to report in accordance with Tier 2 For-(b) profit Accounting Standards. - 35 Where a Tier 2 for-profit entity has taken advantage of RDR concessions and subsequently ceases to apply one or more of those concessions, the entity shall disclose comparative information in respect of those previously applied disclosure concessions in accordance with NZ IAS 1 Presentation of Financial Statements unless the NZ IFRS requirement does not require comparatives to be presented.

-- A Tier 3 for-profit entity may elect to apply any or all of the concessions in Tier 3 For-profit Accounting Standards.
-The concessions are indicated by an asterisk () next to the paragraph or grey shaded paragraphs in standards and pronouncements listed in Appendix C. - 37 If a Tier 3 for-profit entity makes any disclosure that is not required under disclosure concessions in Tier 3 For-profit Accounting Standards, the entity shall make that disclosure in accordance with those standards. - 38 A Tier 3 for-profit entity shall disclose: - (a) that it has elected to report in accordance with Tier 3 For-profit Accounting Standards; - (b) the criteria that establish the entity as eligible to report in accordance with Tier 3 Forprofit Accounting Standards; and - (c) the extent to which the entity has applied available recognition and measurement differential reporting concessions. - Where a Tier 3 for-profit entity has taken advantage of recognition and measurement differential reporting concessions and subsequently ceases to apply one or more of those concessions, the entity shall account for the change in accounting policies in accordance with NZ IAS 8 (Diff Rep) Accounting Policies, Changes in Accounting Estimates and Errors.
+- 36 A Tier 3 for-profit entity may elect to apply any or all of the concessions in Tier 3 For-profit Accounting Standards.
+The concessions are indicated by an asterisk () next to the paragraph or grey shaded paragraphs in standards and pronouncements listed in Appendix C. - 37 If a Tier 3 for-profit entity makes any disclosure that is not required under disclosure concessions in Tier 3 For-profit Accounting Standards, the entity shall make that disclosure in accordance with those standards. - 38 A Tier 3 for-profit entity shall disclose: - that it has elected to report in accordance with Tier 3 For-profit Accounting Standards; (a) - the criteria that establish the entity as eligible to report in accordance with Tier 3 For-(b) profit Accounting Standards; and - (c) the extent to which the entity has applied available recognition and measurement differential reporting concessions. - 39 Where a Tier 3 for-profit entity has taken advantage of recognition and measurement differential reporting concessions and subsequently ceases to apply one or more of those concessions, the entity shall account for the change in accounting policies in accordance with NZ IAS 8 (Diff Rep) Accounting Policies, Changes in Accounting Estimates and Errors.